remix-run/react-router/UPGRADE_GUIDE.md

 React.render(<Router history={history}>{routes}</Router>, el)
 ```

-After updating to 1.0.0 you will notice that a magic querystring entry starts appearing in your URLs called "_k".
+If you do not specify a history type (as in the example above) then you will notice some unusual behaviour after updating to 1.0.0.
+With the default hash based routing a magic querystring entry will start appearing in your URLs called "_k".
 An example of how it looks is this: `?_k=umhx1s`.

-This is not a bug - this is intended.
+This is not a bug - this is intended and part of [createHashHistory](https://github.com/rackt/react-router/blob/master/docs/guides/basics/Histories.md#createhashhistory) (which is the default history approach used if one is not specified).
 You can read more about the feature [here](https://github.com/rackt/react-router/blob/master/docs/guides/basics/Histories.md#what-is-that-_kckuvup-junk-in-the-url) and how to opt out [here](https://rackt.github.io/history/stable/HashHistoryCaveats.html).

 ### Route Config